In this article we are going to install

 platform win32 -- Python 2.7.8 -- py-1.4.30 -- pytest-2.7.2 – c:\users\mikhail\documents\development\virtual_environments\selenium_training\scripts\python.exe

-rootdir: C:\Users\Mikhail\Documents\Development\sandbox_python\mera\selenium_training, inifile:
+rootdir: C:\Users\Mikhail\Documents\Development\sandbox_python\mera\selenium_training, inifile:collected 2 items

 unittest_example.py::UnitTestExample::testCorrectCheckTitle Unittest set-up class method